tbosch/jasmine-ui/README.md

 event listeners attached without jquery!
 Also, this does not do the default navigation of anchor links!

-Multi page specs
+Multiple load specs
 ------------
-This plays nicely with specs that do a reload of the page during their execution: It will save the index of the last runs statement before the reload and continue at that runs statement after the reload.
+Jasmine ui plays nicely with specs that do a reload of the page during their execution: It will save the index of the last runs statement before the reload and continue at that runs statement after the reload.

 Notes:

 - all local variables that were set by runs before the reload are lost.
 - You can safe data persistently over reloads by assigning values ot `jasmineui.persistent`.
 - To prevent code from beeing executed twice, put all code in the specs into runs statements.

+See `test/ui/multiLoadSpec.js` for an example.

 Integration with js-test-driver for Continuous Integration
 --------------